armin-pfaeffle/sass-autocompile/README.md

 Alternatively you can use shortcuts for starting compilation:

-1. `ctrl-shit-c`: Compile SASS file to a CSS file
+1. `ctrl-shift-c`: Compile SASS file to a CSS file
 2. `alt-shift-c` / `cmd-shift-c`: Direct compilation; replaces SASS text with compiled CSS

-The third method is to use the Tree View context menu where you can find a **Compile SASS** item when right clicking on a file with `.scss` or `.sass` extenion.
+The third method is to use the Tree View context menu where you can find a **Compile SASS** item when right clicking on a file with `.scss` or `.sass` extension.

 **Note**: When you want to compile a SASS file to a CSS File (→ *Compile to file*) the file extension must be `.scss` or `.sass`.
 You don't need a first-line-comment since version 0.10.0.

 After compiling a SASS file, you should see a notification or a panel at the bottom of the editor, depending on your settings, showing you an error or success message.
 If you use *panel notification* ([see options](#options) -> `Notifications`) , you have the possibility to access the output CSS file by clicking on the compilation message.
-If compiliation fails, you can even jump to error position in the corresponding SASS file where error occured.
+If compilation fails, you can even jump to error position in the corresponding SASS file where error occurred.

 When using panel notification you can use **Show detailed output** link in the header caption of the panel to open detailed output of `node-sass` command (available since 0.7.0).
 Additionally you can set option [Show node-sass output after compilation](#show-node-sass-output-after-compilation) to automatically show output after compilation.

 ### Compile to file

-This feature is the *defalt* behaviour and the method you will use most.
+This feature is the *default* behaviour and the method you will use most.
 It compiles a SASS file to a CSS file.
 When you save a SASS file or use the Tree View context menu this method is used.

 ### Direct compilation